 Thomas Freeman

 Tom Freeman is an experienced attorney who has advised and represented individuals, corporations, county governments, the State of Nebraska, and Native American tribes and entities on matters including commercial contracts, litigation and risk management, corporate governance, and employment law.
 He has litigated cases in both state and federal courts and at the trial and appellate levels.
+He is licensed to practice in state and federal courts in the State of Nebraska, the Eighth Circuit Court of Appeals, and the United States Supreme Court.

-Tom serves on the Board of Directors of Keep Omaha Beautiful and is a member of the Knights of Columbus and Suburban Rotary of Omaha.
-He was elected to the Executive Board of the Midwest Academy of Legal Studies in Business and serves on the Editorial Board of the Nebraska Lawyer.
 He helped lead a team that developed a national high school curriculum on algorithmic bias for the ADL.
-He has been published in legal journals such as the William & Mary Business Law Review and has an article slated for publication next spring in the Georgetown Journal of Law & Public Policy.
-Tom is a frequent speaker on topics like algorithmic bias, data science ethics, networking, business law, and leadership and presented last spring at SXSW EDU.
+He has been published in legal journals such as the William & Mary Business Law Review and the Georgetown Journal of Law & Public Policy.
+Tom is a frequent speaker at academic and legal conferences on topics like algorithmic bias, data science ethics, networking, business law, and leadership and presented last spring at SXSW EDU.

 Tom is a native Nebraskan and is married with two children.
 He loves spending time with family and friends, reading, and traveling.
 He roots for Nebraska in football and Creighton in everything else.